projectcalico/calico/docs/source/bare-metal.rst

 endpoint, Calico will default to denying traffic to/from that endpoint, except for traffic that is allowed by the `failsafe rules`_.

-While the `failsafe rules`_ provide some protection against removing all connectivity to a host, they are also quite broad and do not include all the connectivity that a typical host requires.
+While the `failsafe rules`_ provide protection against removing all connectivity to a host,

+- they are overly broad in allowing inbound SSH on any interface and allowing traffic out to etcd's ports on any interface

+- depending on your network, they may not cover all the ports that are required; for example, your network may reply on allowing ICMP, or DHCP.

 Therefore, we recommend creating a failsafe Calico security policy that is tailored to your environment.
 The example commands below show one example of how you might do that; the commands:

 - Create a new policy tier called "failsafe" with ``order`` 0.
 When creating other tiers, you should give them a higher ``order`` value so the failsafe